KR-Tech-Extension/kr-tech-extension_knr_compat/README.md

 ### For earlier releases, click [here](https://github.com/PPsyrius/kr-tech-extension_knr_compat/releases) and pick the version you're looking for, then follow the instructions below:
 1) Download this submod.
-2) Delete any former versions, and make sure that you've unsubscribed from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3169405730) version of this mod.
+2) Delete any former versions and ensure that you've unsubscribed from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3169405730) version of this mod.
 3) Extract the .zip to `Documents\Paradox Interactive\Hearts of Iron IV\mod\kr-tech-extension_knr_compat`.
 4) Make a copy of the `descriptor.mod` file in the folder, rename it to `kr-tech-extension_knr_compat.mod` and put it in `Hearts of Iron IV\mod`.